 - Amigo will appoint an independent person to look at any appeals – you can’t go to the Financial Ombudsman.

 Amigo will then calculate the redress (the legal term for the refund you would have received if there wasn’t a Scheme) for the claims it upholds:

 - for borrowers this is the interest they paid.

-- where a guarantor is being paid a refund, the borrower’s account will be changed so that the guarantor payments are removed.
+- where a guarantor is being paid a refund, the guarantor payments are removed from the borrower’s account.
 If the borrower has also had a Claim upheld, interest will be removed from the borrower’s account.
-There will be a cap to stop the borrower being left worse off after the guarantor reductions and the interest removals, but the effect is that borrowers may get a lower refund calculated than they expect.
+A borrower won’t be left worse off after this, but they may get little or no refund.

 If you have a balance still owing to Amigo:

 - your balance will be reduced by the refund;

 - if you still owe a balance after this reduction, you can make an arrangement to repay it at a more affordable rate and your guarantor will be released;

 - if the refund is larger than the balance this extra will be paid from the pot of cash Amigo is putting aside and you will only get a small percentage of it.

 Customers whose loans have been repaid will have their cash refunds paid out of the pot of money Amigo is putting aside for this.
 There won’t be nearly enough money to pay full refunds.